-Component-based software engineering needs component-oriented languages (COLs) as well as to transform models [43,15] into executables or to write programs by hand.
-A component-oriented language must offer specific abstractions or mechanisms to write component-based programs [18].
-Among the approaches on components, some programming languages have been proposed such as Component J[48], Arch Java [2], Julia/Fractal [9], Lagoona [18], Piccola [1], Picolo [33], Boxscript [32], Keris [55] or Koala [53], in order to support COP.
+been proposed such as ComponentJ [9], ArchJava [10], Julia/Fractal [11], Lagoona [8], Piccola [12], Picolo [13], Boxscript [14], Keris [15], or Koala [16], in order to support COP.
 These languages have brought many new or adapted abstractions and mechanisms such as connection, composition, port, interface, connector, service, module, message but their interpretation vary quite widely from one proposal to another.
 This is quite normal with such an emerging domain, but there is a need for a closer analysis: which mechanisms are essential (basic) and cannot be removed, which ones are (eventually) redundant?
 Which are the key ones to achieve component composition?
 To a larger extent, all these questions raise the issue of knowing which constructs and mechanisms are the main identified features of component orientation (by analogy with object orientation).

-In this paper, we present SCL that stands for Simple Component Language which is the result of our study and research about component-oriented programming.
-On the one hand, SCL is built on a minimal set of concepts applied uniformly in order to ease the understanding of the key concepts of component-oriented programming.
+In this paper, we present SCL that stands for Simple Component Language which is the result of our study and research about COL. On one hand, SCL is built on a minimal set of concepts applied uniformly in order to ease the understanding of the key concepts of COP.
 The main features of SCL come from existing languages but we argue that we chose the fundamental ones.
-On the other hand, SCL integrates a new powerful, extensible and uniform component connection mechanism that addresses one of the key issues of component-oriented programming which is the unanticipated connection of independently developed components.
-In existing languages, the connection mechanism is either a fixed language primitive such as in Fractal [9] or relies on first-class entities named connectors [49,36] which represent connections such as in ArchJava [2] or Sofa [7].
+On the other hand, SCL integrates a new powerful, extensible, and uniform component connection mechanism that addresses one of the key issues of COP which is the unanticipated connection of independently developed components.
+In existing languages, the connection mechanism is either a fixed language primitive such as in Fractal [11] or relies on first-class entities named connectors [17,18] which represent connections such as in ArchJava [10] or Sofa [19].
 In SCL, a connector is a kind of component dedicated to the adaptation of the communications between components.
-The Scl connectors offer better decoupling between the reusable business code inside components and the gluing connection code inside connectors.
-The Scl connection mechanism is based on connectors and enables independently developed components to communicate following different protocols without requiring any special code in components.
-For example, we propose connectors that offers some possibilities available in aspect-oriented programming [30].
-Scl also provide connectors to establish communications based on the publish-subscribe protocol between components without requiring any special code in the publisher or the subscriber component.
+The SCL connectors offer better decoupling between the reusable business code inside components and the gluing connection code inside connectors.
+The SCL connection mechanism is based on connectors and enables independently developed components to communicate following different protocols without requiring any special code in components.
+For example, we propose connectors that offer some possibilities available in aspect-oriented programming [20].
+SCL also provide connectors to establish communications based on the publish-subscribe protocol between components without requiring any special code in the publisher or the subscriber component.
 This is possible because SCL components are defined using the concept of property to externalize component state without breaking component encapsulation.
 Properties are the support of a new kind of component communication based on changes of property state.
 We choose Squeak, a Smalltalk implementation, to implement SCL because it is a dynamic language that offers a suitable meta-object protocol that can be easily extended and because we want to provide an easily extensible language.

 The paper is organized as follows.
-Section 2 presents the general context of component-oriented programming.
+Section 2 presents the general context of COP.
 Section 3 discusses if a class-based or a prototype-based approach is suitable for a COL. Section 4 motivates the choice of the core features of SCL.
 Section 5 explains the service invocation mechanism.
 Section 6 describes how components can be connected.
 Section 7 shows that separation of concerns is possible in SCL.
 Section 8 explains why publish/subscribe communications are an issue in COP and proposes a solution based on properties.
 Section 9 describes the current implementation of the SCL prototype in Squeak.
 Section 10 compares SCL features to those existing ones in various COLs and presents some related work.
-Finally, section 11 concludes and presents future work.
+Finally, Section 11 concludes and presents future work.